 Static star pictures are a little bit more gear dependent, because you are limited by how long you can take the picture before the stars start to move across the sky.
 The time for this varies depending on your focal length, but as a general rule of thumb, exposures longer than around 20 to 30 seconds tend to start showing the movement of the stars.

+In both cases though, you don’t have a huge amount of time to capture the static night sky before the stars start to create trails.
 As a result of this, static star pictures are the images that tend to require higher end cameras and lenses, which let you capture enough light in the window of time available before the movement of the stars changes the look of the shot.

 For static shots of the stars, composition is of course important.
 The milky way is a popular feature to compose around, acting as a giant leading line into the cosmos.